 At any rate, those are only my pet peeves.
 The predictions article is a bit more encompassing.

 Don’t pay someone to publish your book.
 Watch out for “small presses” where it’s just a guy living in his mom’s basement eating Cheetos and charging you to upload your book into KDP.

 Learn how to do things on your own.
 Or network and develop a couple friendships and add them to your publishing team.
 Always ask for a sample and/or reviews and testimonials from other authors.
 Be responsible or you’ll pay $500 for an edit and your book will come back with typos and a million other things wrong with it.

 There are legitimate people out there.
-Take your time in luck.
+Take your time in look.
 And seriously, if you aren’t happy with what you get as a finished product, say something.
 If you find out you’ve been scammed, maybe you can file a claim with PayPal if that’s how you paid or ask your bank for a stop payment.

 You can contact Writer Beware if you feel you have been scammed.
-There are resources to take assist you in legal action, and perhaps add the person who scammed to a list so they can’t scam anyone else.
+There are resources to assist you in legal action, and perhaps add the person who scammed you to a list so they can’t scam anyone else.
 This is a wonderful resource provided by SFWA and you can look at it here.
 Also, you can, and should, look at the list before you hire someone and make sure some else hasn’t reported them.